ngchianglin/SimpleJsonParser/README.md

 * Modify TestCasesSimpleJsonParser.java and change the variable _testSuitePath_ to point to the directory containing the test files.
 * Compile and run TestCasesSimpleJsonParser

-All the test cases should passed except for fail18.json which test for depth of nesting square brackets eg. "[[[]]]".
+All the test cases should passed.
-SimpleJsonParser will pass this, as it currently doesn't have limit on default depth.

 A Findbugs scan has also been done on SimpleJsonParser.
 No serious bug is found so far.
 A copy of the Findbugs result, FindBugsResults.html is in the repository.